vinceskahan/v5wiki/windgust.md

 You might think that wind speed is pretty easy - its just a measure of how fast the wind is blowing, right?

-The US National Weather Service defines wind speed in terms of a sustained speed over a period of time, typically an hour.
-For example, the 20-foot wind is defined as:
+The US National Weather Service defines wind speed in terms of a sustained speed over a period of time.
+For example `wind speed` is defined as:

+> The rate at which air is moving horizontally past a given point.
+It may be a 2-minute average speed (reported as wind speed) or an instantaneous speed (reported as a peak wind speed, wind gust, or squall).

+As another example, there is also a `20-foot wind`, defined as:

 > Sustained winds averaged over a 10 minute period and measured 20 feet above the average height of nearby vegetation.
 This is the standard reported by the Remote Automated Weather Stations (RAWS) owned by land management agencies and used in the National Fire Danger Rating System (NFDRS).